Stocks Nosedive on Wall Street, Triggering Trading Halt

 “Despite whipping out the big guns," the Fed's action is "falling short of being the decisive backstop for markets,” said Vishnu Varathan of Mizuho Bank in a report.
 “Markets might have perceived the Fed's response as panic, feeding into its own fears.”

-The yield on the 10-year Treasury slid to 0.73%, a sign that investors are flocking into investments seen as safe.
+The yield on the 10-year Treasury slid to 0.72% from 0.95% late Friday, a sign that investors are flocking into investments seen as safe.

-The Fed action came as major economies expanded travel curbs and closed more public facilities, raising the cost of efforts to contain the outbreak that has infected nearly 170,000 people worldwide.
+The Fed action came as major economies expanded travel curbs and closed more public facilities, raising the cost of efforts to contain the outbreak that has infected about 175,000 people worldwide.
 China, where the coronavirus emerged in December, accounts for about half of those, but a dozen other countries have more than 1,000 cases each.

 Volatility appears to be the new normal following a dizzying week in which the Dow twice fell by more than 2,000 points and also record its biggest point gain ever — 1,985 points on Friday.
 Last week’s drops also confirmed the end of the longest-ever bull market on Wall Street, which emerged from the financial crisis and ran for nearly 11 years.

-The leaders of the Group of Seven developed democracies will hold a call on Monday.
-European finance ministers are also discussing ways to help the economy keep going through the disruption as some countries in the region unveil stimulus plans, including guarantees for businesses and even individuals' salaries.

-Experts expect the disruptions to travel and even to daily life to last for weeks, possibly months.

-Many investors expect markets to remain volatile until the number of new infections stops accelerating.
-They’re hopeful that big spending programs from the U.S. government can help carry the economy in the meanwhile.
+Many investors expect markets to remain volatile as long as the number of new infections keeps accelerating.

 AP Business Writer Joe McDonald contributed from Beijing.